Info on All Trips

-During the 2017 and 2018 seasons most of our rowed, oar powered tours include the historic wooden cataract boat Sandra, built in 1947 by Norman Nevills and restored by his grandson Greg Reiff.
+During the 2018 season several of our rowed, oar powered river trips include the historic wooden cataract boat Sandra, built in 1947 by Norman Nevills and restored by his grandson Greg Reiff.
 See All the Grand rowed 14-day trip and Best of the Grand 9-day trip.

 Hiking Into or Out of the Canyon